IacopomC/iacopomc.github.io/_posts/2021-11-30-sensor-fusion-and-tracking.md

 <br/>

-A preview of the range image as well as its point cloud representation are visible in the following figures.
+A preview of the range image

 <br/>